-"Sure."
-Johnny shrugged.
+"Sure," Johnny shrugged.
 "What kind do you want?
-White, black, Asian, blonde, brunette?"
+White, black, blonde, brunette, boy, girl?"

-"You're sweet, Johnny."
-She said, laughing and looking sad.
+"You're sweet, Johnny," She said, looking sad.
 "But it's just not the same.
 I should know, I've been there before.
 It hurt too much."

 That made Johnny angry, inexplicably angry, because that was just another thing that he wanted to fix but had no control over.
-"Let me know if you change your mind."
+"Well ,let me know if you change your mind."

 "I will," she promised, although he figured she wouldn't.

-"Mine."
-Johnny sat a paper on his desk with a flourish.
+"Mine," Johnny sat a paper on his desk with a flourish.
 In a singsong voice he continued, setting more papers down.
-"Mine, mine, miiiiine."
+"Also mine, mine, mine."

 Sam clapped happily, amused by his antics.
 "And what are those exactly?"

 Johnny smirked and paused for effect.
-"Each of these," he said slowly, running the tips of his fingers over the neat stacks," is a piece of the Corinthos shipping lanes."
+"Each of these," he said slowly, running the tips of his fingers over the neat stacks," is a piece of the Corinthos waterfront."

 Dropping her hands, Sam stared at him, obviously surprised.
 "You mean that's really…"

-"I told you it was only a matter of time."
-Johnny shrugged.
-"The Corinthos organization is weak.
-They've been on the top for too long and have forgotten how to protect themselves."
+"I told you it was only a matter of time," Johnny shrugged.
+"The Corinthos organization was weak.
+They've been on the top for too long and they've forgotten how to protect themselves."

 Sam pressed a hand to her mouth and stepped around the desk to stand next to him, a sort of amazement in her face.
 "Wow."

 "Didn't think I could do it?"
-Johnny asked, curling an arm over her waist.
+Johnny asked, curling an arm around her waist.